lehner-lab/doubledeepms/README.md

 # Pipeline Modes

-There are a number of options available for running the dimsumms pipeline depending on user requirements.
+There are a number of options available for running the doubledeepms pipeline depending on user requirements.

 * ## Basic (default)